Content on this page was generated by AI and has not been manually reviewed.

 Does the extension slow down my browsing?

 Expect some overhead due to encryption and routing, but the impact varies by server location, network quality, and device.
 Closer servers usually offer better speeds.
-Free vpn for edge
+Microsoft edge vpn not working 2026

 Can I use it for streaming in Chrome?